-Pre-potted plants are suitable for planting any time of the year as their root systems are already established inside the pot.
-In autumn, pond planting simply involves removing the plant from its existing pot and then re-planting it into a suitably sized, permanent aquatic basket which is then ready to be placed on a marginal shelf in the pond.
+Pre-potted plants are suitable for planting any time of the year, as their root systems are already established inside the pot.
+In autumn, pond planting simply involves removing the plant from its existing pot and then re-planting it into a suitably sized, permanent aquatic basket which is then ready to sit on a marginal shelf in the pond.
 Always remember to follow the planting rules I have listed below.

 1.)
 Always line your aquatic basket with a hessian or cloth liner.

 3.)
 NEVER feed pond plants in the autumn or winter.
-Feeding should be done in early Spring and early Summer but no later than the end of July.
+Feeding is ideal in early Spring and early Summer, but no later than the end of July.

-Here at Lilies Water Gardens, we only sell pre-planted pond plants in solid pots rather than aquatic baskets and here’s why –
+Here at Lilies Water Gardens, we only sell pre-planted pond plants in solid pots rather than aquatic baskets.
+Here’s why –

 1.)
 Pond plants are quite often sold in 9cm and 1 litre ‘aquatic baskets’ and then advertised as ‘pond ready’.
-However over 95% of these plants (though there are a few exceptions), will then need to be re-planted into nothing smaller than a 2 litre basket, as the 9 cm and 1 litre baskets are far too small In size.
+However, over 95% of these plants (though there are a few exceptions), will then need to be re-planted.
+They will need nothing smaller than a 2 litre basket; the 9 cm and 1 litre baskets are far too small in size.

 2.)
 Not all planting involves aquatic planting baskets.
-Pond plants are often sold to be housed in natural streams, ditches, bog-lands, water meadows and natural clay bottomed ponds and lakes.
-So, there is no point in selling so called ‘pond ready’ plants in unsuitable aquatic baskets that more often than not, will just be thrown away.
+So often, features like natural streams, ditches, bog-lands, water meadows and natural clay bottomed ponds and lakes will be the final destination for pond plants.
+Why sell so-called ‘pond ready’ plants in unsuitable aquatic baskets that, more often than not, will just be thrown away?
 Solid black plastic pots are versatile and can be re-used over and over again in all types of gardening.

 Caltha Palustris and Cultivars (King Cups and Marsh Marigolds) Bare rooted or Potted

-Marsh Marigolds have massive root systems and like many other bare rooted perennials they love to be planted in the autumn.
-Whether they are pre-potted or bare rooted, now is the time to plant King Cups, and they will definitely reward you by being the first to put on a magnificent display of yellow flowers in the spring.
+Marsh Marigolds have massive root systems; like many other bare rooted perennials they love to be planted in the autumn.
+Whether they are pre-potted or bare rooted, now is the time to plant King Cups.
+They will definitely reward you by being the first to put on a magnificent display of yellow flowers in the spring.